It’s time to pick out your new bed. Are you ready? Let’s go.

-This comparison between the Brooklyn Bedding Aurora Luxe and Nolah will help you decide between a hybrid created by a family-owned company that builds your new mattress just for you after you place your order, and an all-foam model provided by a company that puts pressure relief at the forefront of design.
+This comparison between the Brooklyn Bedding Aurora Luxe and Nolah should help you decide between a hybrid created by a family-owned company that builds your new mattress just for you and an all-foam model provided by a company that puts pressure relief at the forefront of design.
+Are you looking for optimal cooling and superior edge support, or does incredible pressure relief and motion isolation pique your interest?

 Product